NestorMancilla/dijet/README.txt

 (To-do: Downdload Summer23 and ReReco samples.
 Not yet done for ZeroBias at least) (To-do: QG SFs and response)

+// v97.
+Function to implement PU reweighting per trigger.
+(For now is just a test, not completed yet)
 // v96.
 Test for PFJet500 trigger for PU reweighting applied as a single file, no pt either eta treshold.
 Winter24MGV14.
 // v95.
 Adding pttag noveto histograms.
 // v94.
 Fixing p2chf empty histograms.